alfrix/docs/docs/library/beetle_psx_hw.md

 Rumble only works in the Beetle PSX HW core when

 - The content being ran has rumble support.
-- The joypad input driver being used has rumble support. (e.g. Xinput)
+- The frontend being used has rumble support.
 - The joypad device being used has rumble support.
 - The corresponding user's device type is set to **DualShock**